Setting a URL Signing - protect your CDN content

 Introduction

-The URL Signing option of CDN Static and CDN Static Push services allows you to protect your CDN content from unwanted downloads.
+The URL Signing option of CDN Static, CDN Static Push, and CDN HTTP Live services allows you to protect your CDN content from unwanted downloads.

 Token authentication

 URL Signing is a token authentication.
 Only requests with a valid token (also referred as signature, secure or hash) are allowed to access your content.
-Moreover the token can contain its expiration time and allowed/denied IP addresses.
+Moreover the token can contain more information such as expiration time and allowed/denied IP addresses.

 An example of CDN URL with token